Adragon De Mello: Childhood

-In 1981, Adragon was accepted into Mensa.
+In 1981, Adragon joined Mensa.
 He has also been a member of Intertel, another organization for people with high intelligence.
-Based on his father's estimate when his son was five years old, Adragon has a projected IQ of 400.

-After attending a series of schools for gifted children, Adragon attended Cabrillo College for two years starting in 1984.
+After attending seven different elementary schools in the space of just three years, Adragon enrolled in Cabrillo College for two years starting in 1984.
 After that, he transferred to UC–Santa Cruz.
-In 1987, while at university, Adragon and his father were interviewed by Morley Safer on 60 Minutes II.
-They also appeared on 48 Hours (TV series) and The Tonight Show.
 While he did graduate from university in 1988, some of his math teachers later claimed that his grades were borderline.